 rebuilt between 1950 and 1959-61, when I saw them.

 Third Man with Orson Welles (1949).
-Not about Berlin, but Vienna
+Filmed in Vienna

 (Wien), which was also divided into four sectors of occupation, like Austria